 The Africa Cup of Nations is the most high-profile, most exciting football event on the African continent.
 The tournament is held every two years instead of every four as 16 teams compete for the main prize.
-Like most international competitions, the location of the tournament is decided prior to the event and is held in a different location every time.
+Like most international competitions, the location of the tournament is decided prior to the event.

-This is the oldest international football competition in the world and the premier prize for Latin American nations.
+This is the oldest international competition among all football events.
 There are 32 matches played between 16 teams over a period of around 1 month.
 After a considerable amount of restructuring, it was decided in 2011 that the tournament will take place every four years instead of every three.
-The most recent tournament this past summer was held in the USA – the first time it was hosted by a country outside of South America – and the next tournaments are scheduled to take place in Brazil and Ecuador.

 If you have any questions about football leagues & tournaments, or anything else contained on this site, please feel free to email at email@example.com.

-Why Do Bookmakers Offer Less Bet Types for the Lower Leagues?
+📉 Why Do Bookmakers Offer Fewer Bet Types for the Lower Leagues?

 The more interest a certain league attracts, the more bet types the bookmaker will offer.
 For instance, top fixtures in the Premier League or in the La Liga will generate a huge amount of interest and revenue to all bookmakers.
-It is therefore well worth the bookmaker's while to offer as many bet types as possible.
-However for less popular fixtures in the National League that will probabaly only generate local interest, bookmakers will only offer a selection.
+Championships like the English football League Two, for example, aren't that enticing to viewers and bettors.

 🌎 What are the top football leagues in the world?

 The top European football leagues feature the best players and the most commercial tournaments.
 Both unbiased viewers and bettors are fond of watching football from Europe for the simple reason that it rarely gets any better than that.
 Regardless of the intent, watching or betting on the European football leagues counts as premium experience.

 🥅 What are the English football leagues?